-- the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour; - > the ages of the children involved; - > the developmental stages of the children involved; - any power imbalance between the children.
+- > the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour; - > the ages of the children involved; - > the developmental stages of the children involved; - > any power imbalance between the children.
 For example, is the alleged perpetrator(s) significantly older, more mature or more confident?
 Does the victim have a disability or learning difficulty - > if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature).

-Children sharing a classroom: Initial considerations when the report is made

-Any report of sexual violence is likely to be traumatic for the victim.
-However, reports of rape and assault by penetration are likely to be especially difficult with regard to the victim, and close proximity with the alleged perpetrator(s) is likely to be especially distressing.
+Children sharing a classroom: Initial considerations when the report is made the victim, and close proximity with the alleged perpetrator(s) is likely to be especially distressing.
 Whilst the school/college establishes the facts of the case and starts the process of liaising with children's social care and the police, the alleged perpetrator(s) should be removed from any classes they share with the victim.
 The school or college should also consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school or college premises (including during any before or after school-based activities) and on transport to and from the school or college, where appropriate.
 These actions are in the best interests of all children involved and should not be perceived to be a judgment on the guilt of the alleged perpetrator(s).